Slamy/Wiki_MiSTer/Using-MiSTer.md

-# Staying Updated by installing mister_updater.sh
+# Staying Updated by using the update.sh script

-We'll need to download the updater script from Github, so lets login to Linux and do so.
+We'll need to download the "update.sh" script from Github, so lets login to Linux and do so.
 Press F9 to bring up the Linux prompt.

-(Login with user root, and password 1, then copy / paste the below)
+(Login with user "root", and password "1", then copy / paste the below)

 `cd /media/fat/Scripts`

-`wget --no-check-certificate https://raw.githubusercontent.com/MiSTer-devel/Updater_script_MiSTer/master/mister_updater.sh -Omister_updater.sh`
+`wget --no-check-certificate https://raw.githubusercontent.com/MiSTer-devel/Updater_script_MiSTer/master/update.sh -O update.sh`

 `exit`

 That will download the updater for you in the correct folder.
 Once thats downloaded, it should exit back to the prompt, and we can now update the system from within MiSTer.
 We only need to download that script once.
-Once its installed, you can simply run the updater from the menu.
+Once its installed, you can simply run the updater from the Scripts menu.

 Tip - Press F12 to bring up the System Menu (if you press F12 again, it will show the core menu).
 Use the up and down arrow keys and enter to navigate the menu.

 # Updating our system
 Open up the System Menu (F12)

-Navigate to Scripts, then run mister_updater (use the cursor to move and press enter to select)
+Navigate to Scripts, then run "update" (use the cursor to move and press enter to select).
 It will download all the latest cores for you and keep your MiSTer updated.

-MiSTer cores are regularly updated - sometimes daily, so run mister_updater regularly!
+MiSTer cores are regularly updated - sometimes daily, so run "update" regularly!
 Ok, you're updated, now what?

 ***

 # Samba Sharing Setup
 Lets setup samba sharing.
 By default the samba script is disabled, so we need to rename it.
 From your MiSTer -

 Press F9 to go to the linux prompt.

-(The default user is root, and the default password is 1)
+(The default user is "root", and the default password is "1")

-Login as root using the default password

 Type or paste the following to enable samba, this will enable samba, and reboot MiSTer

 `cd /media/fat/linux`